Modern PHP-FPM and NGINX Configuration

 This socket path must match the fastcgi_pass directive in your NGINX server block.
 The default configuration is correct for most deployments.

 PHP-FPM’s process manager controls how worker processes are spawned and managed.
-The pm directive defines the process management strategy.
+These settings are optional and do not affect basic functionality.

 1